SilverTick/Python/Beginner Python Cheatsheet/1 - Getting Data In.md

 from pandas_datareader.data import DataReader from datetime import date

+#Set your variables
 start = date(YYYY, MM, DD) #for example, 2010-1-1
-end = date(YYYY, MM, DD) #default date is today ticker = 'AAPL' #the ticker symbol of your stock data_source = 'google' #the source of your data. find the full list from the above link stock_prices = DataReader(ticker, data_source, start, end)
+end = date(YYYY, MM, DD) #default date is today data_source = 'google' #the source of your data. find the full list from the above link ticker = 'AAPL' #the ticker symbol of your stock

+stock_prices = DataReader(ticker, data_source, start, end)

 ```

+If you use a list for the ticker it works as well but the result is a panel (3d array).
+Unless you are very comfortable with unstacking, I would advise against using a list.

 ## Importing/scraping data from the web